spiral/docs/components/views.md

 }
 ```

-Based on given interface we can see 3 primary methods ViewManager will work with:
+Based on the given interface, we can see 3 primary methods ViewManager works with:
-* isCompiler must return true if view source was already processed and stored somewhere
+* isCompiler must return true if view source was processed and stored somewhere already
 * compile method must process view source and preprate it for usage in renderer even if it's already cached
-* compiledFilename must return location where compiled view stored into
+* compiledFilename must return location where compiled view are stored in it

-Due most of existed templating engines converts internal format into plan php files almost all of them can be mounted as compilers.
+Because most of the existing templating engines convert internal format into plain php files almost all of them can be mounted as compilers.

-> Compiler must handle caching and cache validations by itself, however i recommend for you read about view cache dependecies below.
-Compiler class does not have any access to view variables.
+> Compiler must handle caching and cache validations by itself.
+However it is recommended that you read about view cache dependecies below.
+Compiler class doesn't have access to view variables.

 ### View Renderer
-Second engine class declared under index 'view' must accept instance of engine compiler and render `compiledFilename()`.
-In cases when you want your view class work with compilers you have to implement `CompilerAwareInterface` which has pre-defined set of arguments for it's constructor:
+The second engine class declared under index 'view' must accept the instance of engine compiler and render `compiledFilename()`.
+When you want your view class to work with compilers, you have to implement `CompilerAwareInterface` which has a pre-defined set of arguments for it's constructor:

 ```php
 interface CompilerAwareInterface extends ViewInterface